 The day started out with a few last minute errands.
 Cleaning up the old apartment, filling out mail forward cards and turning in our keys.
 Just before we started off for I-94 my iPod came on playing “On the Road Again” by Willie Nelson, almost as if it knew what lay ahead.
 Not much to report on this leg of the trip.
 We rounded Chicago and hit I-80 on our way to Des Moines.
 We stopped at some family run motel that advertised free WiFi.

 Moving sucks.
 Moving across country sucks even more.
 Moving across country in a 2000 Ford Focus and a 1999 Ford Escort sucks the most.
 Lauren and I have slowly been consolidating our lives and packing it away into small boxes for the last few days.
-Amazingly, there have been few disputes over what should go, what should be stored and what should be tossed.
+I have been doing my office work from home, which means on my system for hours together.
+Luckily I ordered thermal pastes last week which is not letting my system overheat.
+During the entire process of packing and me working there have been few disputes over what should go, what should be stored, and what should be tossed.

 We’ve sold our TV (sniff – my 32 inch Sony Trinitron), my 17 inch Samsung LCD, many other computer parts, DVD’s, desks, chairs, couches, etc. All in an effort to fit our entire lives into two compact cars.
 Crash has a feeling something is up.
 He’s been freaking out for most of the week as he’s watched his surroundings change drastically.
 If he only knew he’d be spending about 40 hours in a car with me over the next week …